und3f/devchallenge-2024-conversation-service/README.md

 Categories of the call are computed during call requests, so categories could be updated, and call details would reflect new categories.
+Postgresql full text search is used to match categories.

 ## REST operations